 Depending on the nature of the request for help, there are a number of possibilities:

-Sometimes single advice and providing information is sufficient.
+- Sometimes one-off advice and providing information is sufficient.

-A short, individual counselling program is also possible (an average of 3 interviews).
+- A short, individual counselling program is also possible (an average of three interviews).

-It may also be necessary that a referral is made to other organizations, for more specialist or longer-term assistance.
-In some cases, you will also need a referral from your GP or an indication from the municipality in which you live.
+- It may also be necessary that a referral is made to other organizations, for more specialist or longer-term assistance.
+In some cases, you will also need a referral from your general practitioner or an indication from the municipality in which you live.